 - Extra-curricular activities are not formally considered as part of the entrance requirements and as such you do not need to build a profile.
 That said, you should take part in activities that will build your leadership, teamwork and creative skills as universities will look for evidence of these in your personal statement.
 You should definitely continue with extra-curricular activities you enjoy – keeping positive and thinking about your well-being will help with the stress of sixth form.

 - Super-curricular activities can really help your application to UK universities as they demonstrate an interest in the course you are applying for.
 You should look to engage with reading material, podcasts, online courses, Ted talks etc. to broaden your knowledge beyond what you are studying at school.
-Do take a look at this useful guide which explains the benefits of super-curricular activities and the video is particularly useful.
+Do take a look at this useful guide which explains the benefits of super-curricular activities and provides lots of suggestions.
 Cambridge publish suggested super-curricular activities and Oxford have an online resource library called Staircase12 – both resources are a great place to start for any student even if Oxbridge is not on your radar.

 - Work experience can be a requirement for courses such as medicine of veterinary science, but otherwise it is only advised.
 Work experience is a good idea for two reasons; firstly it will help you to decide whether the course you have chosen is the right fit for you in the long-term and secondly it demonstrates commitment to universities and you can use examples of what you learnt in your personal statement.